 Restaurante | Restaurant |

-Here are some examples of how to use this vocabulary:
+Here are some examples of how to use these Spanish words and expressions:

 Disculpe, ¿dónde está la estación de tren?